-- i) Derecognition of the assets and liabilities being part of the contributed Portfolio; - ii) Recognition of the 40% interest in the Fondo Juice at the fair value at the date of the loss of control principle IFRS 13 as adopted by the European Union.
+- i) Derecognition of the assets and liabilities being part of the contributed Portfolio; - Recognition of the 40% interest in the Fondo Juice at the fair value at the date of the loss of control.

 This was considered as a key audit matter for the statutory audit of the financial statements in consideration of the significant impact on the Company assets and liabilities and of the complexity of the analysis of the related accounting treatment.